get-set-fetch/scraper/README.md

 ## Scrape

 ### Start from a Scrape Configuration
 No need to specify a starting scrape project.
 One will be automatically created based on input URL and plugin definitions.
-If not provided the project name resolves to the starting URL hostname.

 ```js
 const { KnexStorage, PuppeteerClient, Scraper} = require('@get-set-fetch/scraper');